leplatrem/blog.mathieu-leplatre.info/content/pages/about.rst

 Healthy Technology
   I am a big fan of `humane technology <https://www.humanetech.com>`_, and want to partixcipate in the fight against advertisement, addiction, and commercialism in general.
+I am not a big fan of wearables and connected devices.

 Ecology
   I need my profesional environment to be as consistent as possible with the complex ecosystem of my values.
 This includes a variety of notions like sustainibility, the respect of the environment, education, critical thinking, work–life balance, humanism...